Emrah2014/workshop1/README.md

 # workshop1
-This is a demo application for workshop
+This appliation is going to be a bootstrap create app.
+I did a bit more changes